Sylvester96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script sets the permission to the file hello: 007
+Script thats sets the mode of a file